Project Length Custom Length

 For regular stringing, twisted-wire needles work best as the large eye closes to fit through the beads.
 For seed beads use beading needles which resemble sewing needles but are usually longer and thinner, with the larger the number indicating the thinner the needle.
 To buy beading needles click here or here to read the fascinating History of Beading Needles

-Beading Tools Beadalon Collapsible Eye Needles
+Jewellery Making Tools Beadalon Collapsible Eye Needles

-Above is a packet of three Beadalon collapsible eye needles.
+Above is a packet of three Beadalon collapsible eye Needles.

 NEIHUA BEADS